alvis/presetter/packages/preset-strict/README.md

  └─ tsconfig.build.json
 ```

-## Customisation
+## Customization

 By default, this preset exports a handy configuration for rollup for a typescript project.
-But you can further customise (either extending or replacing) the configuration by specifying the change in the config file (`.presetterrc` or `.presetterrc.json`).
+But you can further customize (either extending or replacing) the configuration by specifying the change in the config file (`.presetterrc` or `.presetterrc.json`).

 These settings are available in the `config` field in the config file.
 For directories, the setting is specified in the `variable` field.